A Basement Remodel Boosts a Petite Footprint

 Thank you, Gordon and Tracy, for sharing your Queens basement and bath remodel with us!

 BATHROOM RESOURCES (BASEMENT): Floor tiles in Instinct Dark, wall tiles in Instinct Talc: TileBar.
 Litze hardware and shower fixtures in nickel/teak: Brizo.
 Oberto tub: Maax.
 Custom sink/vanity: Stogs Concrete Design.
 Mirror: West Elm.
-Toilet: TOTO Washlet.
+Toto toilet: Appliances Connection Washlet.
 1-light wall sconce: Hinsdale.

 BATHROOM RESOURCES (UPSTAIRS): Floor tiles in Black Matte Hex Mosaic: Roca Tile.
 Wall tiles in Bayou White: TileBar.
 Litze shower fixtures in polished chrome: Brizo.
 Shower glass doors: custom.
 Teorema sink: Nameek’s.
-San Souci Touchless toilet: Kohler.
+Kohler San Souci Touchless toilet: Appliances Connection.
 Lighting: Rejuvenation.
-Vanity mirror/medicine cabinet: Kohler.
+Kohler vanity mirror/medicine cabinet: Appliances Connection.

 Cristiana and her husband transform a dated basement in their 1918 Colonial Craftsman house.
 Here’s their remodel.